dimavroudis/autoconvert-greeklish-permalinks/readme.txt

 === AutoConvert Greeklish Permalinks ===
 Contributors: Dimitris Mavroudis, d1m1tr1s_mav
 Author link: http://www.dimitrismavroudis.gr
-Tags: greek, greeklish permalink, latin, greeklish, slugs, permalinks, gr, convertion, convert, translate Requires at least: 3.0
+Tags: greek, greeklish permalink, latin, greeklish, slugs, permalinks, gr, autoconvert Requires at least: 3.0
 Tested up to: 4.9.4
-Stable tag: 1.2.1
+Stable tag: 1.3.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin converts Greek characters to Latin (better known as greeklish) in all post, pages, term slugs and custom post types.
-The plugin makes sure that every new permalink is in greeklish and offers the option to convert all the old links with greeek characters to greeklish.
+Convert Greek characters to Latin on all your site's permalinks instantly.
+Supports: Custom Post Types and Taxonomies, WooCommerce

 == Description ==

-This plugin converts Greek characters to Latin (better known as greeklish) in all post, pages, term slugs and custom post types.
-The plugin makes sure that every new permalink is in greeklish and offers the option to convert all the old links with greeek characters to greeklish.
+AutoConvert Greeklish Permalinks converts Greek characters to Latin (better known as greeklish) in all post, pages and custom post types permalinks.
+The plugin makes sure that every new permalink is in greeklish and offers the option to convert all the old links with greek characters to latin.

-= Features =
+The plugin is very easy to use.
+After installation the plugin is already set to go.
+Every new post will be now converted to greeklish.

+If tou want to convert all your older posts, go to "Settings" > "AutoConvert Greeklish Permalinks" > "Convert old posts/taxonomies" , select the post types you want to convert and click the button "Convert Permalinks".

+On Settings > AutoConvert Greeklish Permalinks > Settings, you can, also, modify how the plugin converts the permalinks.
+For example, you can add the option to convert diphthongs.

+**Features**

-* Converts every new post, page and custom post types slugs automaticly
+* Converts every new post, page, custom post types and taxonomies permalinks automatically
-* Option to convert all old posts, pages and custom post types slugs
+* Convert all old posts, pages, custom post types  and taxonomies permalinks
-* Ignores posts with no-greek characters
+* Option to disable automatic conversion of new permalinks
-* Option on how to convert dipthongs
+* Option on how to convert diphthongs
+* More coming soon...

+== Screenshots ==
+1. As simple as that.
+Write your title, draft, schedule or publish your post and the permalink is set.
+2. Need to convert your old posts permalinks?
+We have you covered!
+Go to "Settings" > "AutoConvert Greeklish Permalinks" > "Convert old posts/taxonomies" and change all your permalinks at once.
+3. Now you have the option to choose how diphthongs are converted.

 == Installation ==

-1. Upload `auto-gr-permalink` folder to the `/wp-content/plugins/` directory.
+1. Upload `auto-gr-permalink` folder to the `/wp-content/plugins/` directory,
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. That's it!

 == Changelog ==

+= 1.3 =
+* Added conversion of old terms
+* Option to disable automatic transliteration of new posts and terms
+* Improved UI with select2 for selects with multiple options and switches instead of checkboxes
+* Improved UI by using post types' and taxonomies' labels

+= 1.2.1 =
+* Fixed minor bug on previous update

 = 1.2 =
-* Added options for dipthongs conversion or not
+* Added options for diphthongs conversion or not

 = 1.1 =
 * Added options page
-* Fixed minnor issues
+* Fixed minor issues

 = 1.0 =
 * Initial release